ramensoftware/windows-11-start-menu-styling-guide/README.md

 ## Semantic zoom (navigation)

 Semantic zoom is the feature that allows us to navigate the apps list using the alphanumeric headers in the list.
 This lets you jump to a particular letter or number in the apps list quickly.
-For themes that have the apps list visible in the main start menu view, this feature does not work.
+For themes that have the apps list visible in the main Start menu view, this feature does not work.
 As an optional workaround, you may enable the hidden zoom button.
 This button allows you to access the alphanumeric navigation view.
 This is the zoomed-out view, which is why this is called semantic zoom.

 Target:
 ```